 The benefits of eating bones are greatly reduced by cooking, and it can actually create dangers.
 Cooking bones renders the natural calcium almost unavailable for absorption, losing that vital source of mineral availability.
 Cooked bones are much tougher, and more brittle than raw bones, and will actually blunt animal’s teeth after regular chewing, or can even cause broken teeth.
 They also break into large chunks more easily, and can result in your pet swallowing a piece too large to digest, and then a quick visit for some veterinary attention as cooked bones do not digest or breakdown in the stomach.

 Cats will prefer slightly softer, smaller bones.
 Chicken necks and wings (remove the skin) are the most popular, as are rabbit pieces, and smaller Kangaroo tails.
-My cats happily devour an entire chicken carcass with ease, and will tackle a large Kangaroo tail, but usually leave the big bones for the dogs to clean up.
-Many people I see in practice do not believe cats can eat bones, but once you have seen them devour a rabbit, head first, you understand they are quite capable, but many cats just prefer to avoid the hard work!
+Many people we talk to do not believe cats can eat bones, but once you have seen them devour a rabbit, head first, you understand they are quite capable, but many cats just prefer to avoid the hard work!

 It can be hard to get an adult cat to start eating bones if it is not used to eating fresh meat.
 It can be equally hard if they already have bad teeth, or need dental help.
 The best thing is to get your cat started as early as possible, as a kitten, and then keep up a regular routine.
 You can try and tempt a fussy cat by making bone feeding into a game, putting the raw bone on a piece of string and playing a bit of “cat and mouse” until your cat is super keen to get a hold of the “prize”, they are then far more likely to try chewing it.